jamesmcm/vopono/README.md

   applications but since it is difficult to handle failures in OpenVPN overall I felt it was left to leave this enabled for now (for debugging).
-* Multiple network namespaces at once are not currently supported.
-This is due to the allocation of static IP addresses and will be resolved soon.
-It is also planned to add an option to list currently running vopono network namespaces.
+* It is currently not possible to list running vopono network namespaces.
 * Multiple applications cannot currently share the same network namespace.
 This requires keeping the network namespace alive between different instances of vopono.
 This will be resolved soon, probably